 I wash every other day, and blow dry with a round brush and paddle brush to smooth it out.
 I love how my hair is with Six Thirteen; it’s soft and feels incredible.

 The only down side for me is the cost, and the fact that it’s only available online.
-At $61 (for a 32 oz. big bottle, which for me is a 1-month supply at most), $73 including tax and shipping at QVC.com, this is the priciest hair product I’ve ever used.
-But I can honestly say that in my experience it lives up to the claims, so you get what you pay for.
+This is the priciest hair product I’ve ever used.
+But I can honestly say that in my experience it lives up to the claims, so you do get what you pay for.
+It is conveniently available from Amazon.com.

 To summarize, it works and I love it!